DominikStyp/java-stuff/moveToParentAndChangeToDirName/windows-context-menu-application/INSTRUCTION.md

 **C:/myDir/mySubDir/My-movie-with-cool-title/movie.mp4** ===> **C:/myDir/mySubDir/My-movie-with-cool-title.mp4**

 ### After add .reg files to Registry
-And you should see new context menu option **"Move to Parent and change name**, if you click right mouse button on every file.<br />
+And you should see new context menu option **"Move to Parent and change name"**, if you click right mouse button on every file.<br />